ackerleytng/automator/README.md

 ## Using `Responses`

-Responses are used to guide automator.
+Responses are used to guide pynomator.
 Here's telnet, done manually:

 (I passed `USER=` to prevent my username from being used remotely)